tsc2017/Inception-Score/README.md

 - `tensorflow-gan >= 2.0.0` (necessary if you are using Tensorflow 2)
 ## Features
 - Fast, easy-to-use and memory-efficient, written in a way that is similar to the original implementation
-- No prior knowledge about Tensorflow is necessary if your are using CPU or GPU
+- No prior knowledge about Tensorflow is necessary if your are using CPUs or GPUs
 - Makes use of [TF-GAN](https://github.com/tensorflow/gan)
 - Downloads InceptionV1 automatically
 - Compatible with both Python 2 and Python 3